 Comparatively, MS Teams doesn’t offer threads on the free plan, but it has a “reply” feature that Discord lacks.
 I prefer my conversations to be threaded, for better organization, but that’s a personal preference.

-Organize your conversations with threads in Pumble
+Organize your discussions in Pumble

 However, unlike MS Teams, Discord offers unlimited users and unlimited message history.